zackgoodson/Scripts/README.md

       Server Message Block (SMB) protocol.

  **What it's good for:**
       This script can be staged to immediately shut down information leaks via SMB, blocking requests for information that can be used for privilege escalation, lateral movement on the network, and reconnaissance.
-This SMB-accessible informtion can be used in social engineering efforts to add legitimacy to requests, to enumerate systems and specifically design targeted attacks against specific OS versions, to brute-force credentials with specific usernames, and to gather vital information without running network enumeration scans.
+This SMB-accessible informtion can be used in social engineering efforts to add legitimacy to requests, to enumerate systems and specifically design targeted attacks against specific OS versions, to brute-force credentials with specific usernames, and to gather vital information without running network enumeration scans. <br>
       Without having to dive into the registry files and find where in the hundreds of registry settings this hole is, simply run the script and another security hole is filled.

-  **What it uses:**
+  **What it uses:** <br>
       Just Powershell.
 It searches and validates that the registry file path exists, that the setting is there, and then changes it to 2, disabling access to information to anonymous users.
 Then it reads out the current setting of the Restrict Access value.
 The script is composed of Windows Registry file navigation and Powershell commands--that being said, it will not work on anything but Windows.

 **Other Requirements** <br>